ddnexus/pagy/docs/guides/how-to.md

 ==- Override CSS rules in element "style" attribute

 A couple of helpers (i.e. `combo_nav_js_tag`, `limit_selector_js_tag`) assign element style attributes to one or more tags.
-You can override their rules in your own stylesheets by using the attribute `[style]` selector and `!important`.
+You can override their rules in your own stylesheet files by using the attribute `[style]` selector and `!important`.
 Here is an example for overriding the `width` of the `input` element:

 ```css